 Mr. Wan was appointed as a member of our board of directors on April 18, 2019 and chairman of our board of directors on May 10, 2019.
 Since February 2007, Mr. Wan has served as chairman of the board of directors of HKFAEx Group Limited, one of our principal shareholders, a Hong Kong corporation and securities dealer which is licensed by the Hong Kong Securities and Futures Commission to carry on the regulated activities of dealing in securities, advising on securities and asset management, and Mr. Wan is also the sole shareholder of The Pride Group Holdings Limited, which owns 100% equity interest of HKFAEx Group Limited.
-Since February 2013, Mr. Wan has served as committee member of Hong Kong Securities and Investment Institute.
+Since December 2012, Mr. Wan has served as a visiting professor of Beijing University of International Business & Economics Since February 2013, Mr. Wan has served as committee member of Hong Kong Securities and Investment Institute.
 Since 2008, Mr. Wan has serviced as the vice president and chairman of China Investment Committee of the China Hong Kong International Economic Trading Association.
-From December 2012 to December 2022, Mr. Wan was the visiting professor of Beijing University of International Business & Economics.
 From August 2004 to February 2007, Mr. Wan was the director and chief investment officer of Marco Polo Investments Group Limited.
 From September 1997 to August 2004, Mr. Wan worked at the Financial Services Division of PricewaterhouseCoopers.